 4. Hellvape X Heathen Dead Rabbit RTA

 The Hellvape x Heathen Dead Rabbit RTA features the latest rebuildable deck design for ultra ease of use.
 The iconic four prong posts can accommodate either a single or dual coil setup.
 You can expect fantastic flavor and also lots of clouds from the Hellvape x Heathen Dead Rabbit RTA.
 This is thanks to the top side diagonal airflow.
 A bonus to this configuration is that it minimizes leaks, which is a common problem with RTA’s.

-The AUGVAPE Intake is a relatively cheap single coil RTA that performs consistently and will also last you a long time.
-AUGVAPE is well known globally for manufacturing good quality products, and the Intake RTA is no different.
-It can hold a decent 4.2ml of eliquid and also has a diameter of 24mm’s.
+The AUGVAPE Intake RTA is a relatively cheap dual coil rebuildable tank atomizer that performs consistently and will also last you a long time.
+AUGVAPE is well known globally for manufacturing good quality products, and the Intake Dual RTA is no different.
+It can hold a huge 5.8ml of eliquid and also has a diameter of 26mm’s.
 The 8mm wide bore drip tip is designed to allow the user to breathe in the maximum amount of vapor, ergo being called the ‘intake’.

 What is an RTA tank?

 The acronym RTA stands for ‘Rebuildable Tank Atomizer’.
 RTA’s are just one of many different types of atomizers that you can use on your vape mod.
 Most RTA tanks are easily identifiable because they contain the following components,

 RTA tanks are unique in the way they function.
 A standard RTA tank utilizes gravity and also pressure.
 This is contrary to the more modern method of eliquid delivery like squonking or dripping.
 Please be aware a well built RTA can be just as good as any RBA or RDA atomizer.
 Furthermore, it just takes time and practice to get the best out of your RTA.